BJeannot1/POWeR-FADS_global_sensitivity_analysis/README.md

-# Global sensitivity analysis for the Program for Observation Well Representation in Fractured Aquifer Dual-continuum Simulations
+# Global Sensitivity Analysis for the Program for Observation Well Representation in Fractured Aquifer Dual-continuum Simulations

 ***Introduction***